AsimMerchant/my-portfolio-website/README.md

 A modern, responsive portfolio website showcasing embedded systems expertise, professional experience, and GitHub projects.

+## ✨ Vibecoded Project

+This portfolio website was created as part of a **vibecoded project** - a modern, AI-assisted development approach that combines creative coding with intelligent automation to build beautiful, functional web experiences.

 ## 🚀 Features

 - **Modern Design**: Clean, professional layout with embedded systems theme